 Jamie P. Cyr is the Director of Auxiliary Services.
-Jamie provides day to day leadership and strategic planning for Housing, Meal Plan & I.D.
+Jamie provides day-to-day leadership and strategic planning for Housing, Meal Plan and I.D.
 Card Services, Food Services, Bookstore, WAER Public Media, Minnowbrook Conference Center, Drumlins Country Club, Printing & Distribution Services, Trademark Licensing, Auxiliary Business Operations and Auxiliary Services IT.

 Budget and Planning

 Gwenn Judge is the Director of the Office of Budget and Planning at Syracuse University, and is responsible for the preparation and management of the University’s consolidated annual operating and capital budgets and multi-year financial plans.
-She serves as a key advisor to the Sr. Vice President and Chief Financial Officer and the Provost, leading the implementation of financial initiatives and supporting long-range budget planning and resource allocation consistent with established priorities for effective fiscal and operational management.
 She and her staff work closely with unit fiscal officers, deans, and the Chancellor’s Executive Team to establish budgetary and financial planning parameters, maintain budgetary controls, and to provide decision-support analysis.

 Gwenn joined the University in 1980, spending seven years as manager of budget and business operations for the University’s College of Law.
-She then joined the Office of Budget and Planning as a senior budget and planning analyst with responsibility for the budget development, oversight, analysis and forecasting of University enrollment, revenues, financial aid and school, college and other academic units.
+She then joined the Office of Budget and Planning as a senior budget and planning analyst with responsibility for the budget development, oversight, analysis and forecasting of University enrollment, revenues, financial aid and school, college, and other academic units.
 She became Associate Director of Budget and Planning in 1999 and was named Director of Budget and Planning in 2006.
-Before joining the University, she was a senior auditor for the New York State Department of Audit and Control primarily performing audits in bank trust department operations.
-Gwenn is a graduate of Siena College conferred with a Bachelor’s Degree in Business Administration (BBA) with a major in accounting and a concentration in economics.
+Gwenn graduated from Siena College with a Bachelor’s Degree in Business Administration (BBA) with a major in accounting and a concentration in economics.
 Gwenn can be reached at 315.443.4214.